File format: PSV¶

 Consider using Apache Avro and Apache Parquet file formats instead of PSV.

-• Avro uses a JSON-like schema that stores data in rows.
+Avro uses a JSON-like schema that stores data in rows.
 Avro files have a very small file size that transfers quickly.

-• Parquet is highly compact, can be transferred easily, and avoids escape character and data formatting issues that can be present in other formats.
+Parquet is highly compact, can be transferred easily, and avoids escape character and data formatting issues that can be present in other formats.

-Pull PSV files
+Pull PSV files¶

 To pull PSV files to Amperity:

-1. Select a filedrop data source.
+Select a filedrop data source.

-2. Define a feed to associate fields in the PSV file with semantic tags; in some situations you may need to use an ingest query to transform data in the PSV file prior to loading it to Amperity.
+Define a feed to associate fields in the PSV file with semantic tags; in some situations you may need to use an ingest query to transform data in the PSV file prior to loading it to Amperity.

-3. Configure a courier for the location and name of the PSV file, and then for the load operation (either directly from a feed or from an ingest query).
+Configure a courier for the location and name of the PSV file, and then for the load operation (either directly from a feed or from an ingest query).

-Data sources
+Data sources¶

 Pull PSV files to Amperity using any filedrop data source:

-Load data
+Load data¶

 For most PSV files, use a feed to associate fields in the PSV file with semantic tags.
 In some situations, an ingest query may be necessary to transform data prior to loading it to Amperity.

-A feed defines how data should be loaded into a domain table, including specifying which columns are required and which columns should be associated with a semantic tag that indicates that column contains customer profile (PII) and transactions data.
+A feed defines how to load data into a domain table, including specifying required columns and columns with semantic tags for customer profile (PII) or transactions data.

 Apply profile (PII) semantics to customer records and transaction, and product catalog semantics to interaction records.
 Use blocking key (bk), foreign key (fk), and separation key (sk) semantic tags to define how Amperity should understand how field relationships should be understood when those values are present across your data sources.

-Files with header rows
+Files with header rows¶

 Most PSV files contain a row of data that defines headers for the data set.
 Configure the load settings for the courier to accept the headers.

-Files with non-standard quotes and separators
+Files with non-standard quotes and separators¶

-Some PSV files may use non-standard characters for quotes and separators, such as * for quotes and ; for separators.
+for separators.
 If a PSV file contains non-standard characters, you must specify the character in the courier load settings.
 For example:

 "file/quote": "*",